ShogunPanda-archive/clavem/README.md

 ```
 require "clavem"

-# Initalize your oAuth access.
+# Initialize your oAuth access.

 authorizer = Clavem::Authorizer.new